GSTJ/react-native-magic-modal/README.md

 `frames/` holds stills pulled out of those same files.

-The two #338 frames are the odd ones out: nothing was recorded for them.
-They are `media/magic-modal-demo-poster.png` — frame 130 of the Remotion composition — as it stands on each branch, copied over unedited.
-No crop, no scaling.
+The #338 frames are the odd ones out: nothing was recorded for them.
+The before and after are frame 130 of the Remotion composition as it stands on each branch, copied over unedited — no crop, no scaling.
+The before is `main`'s committed poster, which was that frame; the after is pulled out of the encode, because the branch no longer commits a 16:9 poster.

+`pr338-social-card.png` is not a frame of anything.
+It is the whole of the new 1280x640 `MagicModalSocial` composition, which is what the branch ships in place of that poster.